Institute of Molecular Biotechnology: Seminar and conferences

+weekly guest lectures (termed "Vienna BioCenter lectures" and "Impromptus") from external, recognised or upcoming scientists.

 IMBA and the IMP co-organize the yearly SY-Stem symposium focusing on the next generation of stem cell researchers.

 PhD program

-The Vienna Biocenter PhD Programme is an international PhD training program carried out jointly by the four Vienna Biocenter research institutes (IMP, IMBA, GMI and Max Perutz Labs).
+The Vienna Biocenter PhD Program is an international PhD training program carried out jointly by four of the Vienna Biocenter research institutes (IMP, IMBA, GMI and Max Perutz Labs).
 Acceptance into the program is competitive and based on a formal selection procedure.
 There are two selections each year, deadlines are usually on April 30 and November 15.
-Participation in the program is a condition for doing a PhD at the IMBA.
+Participation in the program is a condition for doing a PhD at IMBA.

 Awards

-IMBA has received recognition in the form of 18 ERC grants and through awards to its researchers.
+IMBA has received recognition in the form of 25 ERC grants and through awards to its researchers.

 Elly Tanaka, current scientific director, was elected a member of the Academia Europaea in 2015, of the European Molecular Biology Organisation in 2017, the Austrian Academy of Sciences in 2021, the National Academy of Sciences in 2023 and the German National Academy of Sciences Leopoldina in 2024.
-She was awarded the Ernst Schering Prize in 2017, highlighting Tanaka as "the leading expert in the field of regeneration biology".
+She was awarded the Ernst Schering Prize in 2017.
 In 2018, she was awarded the Erwin Schrödinger Prize of the Austrian Academy of Sciences for lifetime achievements.
-In 2020, she was awarded the FEBS | EMBO Women in Science Award.
+In 2020, she was awarded the FEBS | EMBO Women in Science Award, and the Wittgenstein Award in 2025.

 Jürgen Knoblich, former interim scientific director, has received the Young Investigator Award of the European Molecular Biology Organization (EMBO), the Wittgenstein Award awarded by the Austrian Ministry of Science, the Erwin Schrödinger Prize by the Austrian Academy of Sciences, and the Sir Hans Krebs Medal of the Federation of European Biochemical Societies (FEBS).
 He is an elected member of the Pontifical Academy of Sciences, of the Academia Europaea, of the Mathematisch-naturwissenschaftlichen Klasse of the Austrian Academy of Sciences, of the European Molecular Biology Organisation (EMBO), and is on the board of directors of the International Society for Stem Cell Research.
 In 2015, he was awarded both an Advanced and a Proof-of-concept European Research Council (ERC) grant.

-Josef Penninger, former scientific director, has been elected as a full member of The Austrian Academy of Sciences (ÖAW).
-He has been awarded the Ernst Jung Prize for Medicine by the Jung-Stiftung for Science and Research, the Descartes Prize for Research by the European Commission and has received the Carus-Medal of the German Academy of Sciences Leopoldina.
-In 2012, Josef Penninger was awarded with the Innovator Award for his project "Novel Approaches to Breast Cancer Prevention and Inhibition of Metastases" through the US Department of Defense.
-In 2013 Josef Penninger received his second European Research Council's (ERC) Advanced Investigator Grant for his research in the field of haploid stem cells.
+Josef Penninger, former scientific director, has been awarded the Ernst Jung Prize for Medicine by the Jung-Stiftung for Science and Research, a Descartes Prize for collaborative research by the European Commission and has received the Carus-Medal of the German Academy of Sciences Leopoldina.
+In 2012, Josef Penninger was awarded with an Innovator Award for the project "Novel Approaches to Breast Cancer Prevention and Inhibition of Metastases" through the US Department of Defense.

 Science communication

-In collaboration with the incorporated society Dialog Gentechnik, in 2006 IMBA opened a hands-on biomolecular laboratory open to the public.
+In collaboration with the incorporated society Dialog Gentechnik, in 2006 IMBA opened a hands-on biomolecular laboratory open to the public, offering courses and other activities that bring children to research.